-In the last years, state and federal agencies have dramatically increased their investigations and prosecutions of healthcare providers involved in, or suspected of, fraud, waste and abuse.
+Recently, state and federal agencies have dramatically increased their investigations and prosecutions of healthcare providers involved in, or suspected of, fraud, waste and abuse.
 When a person representing a state or federal government shows up unannounced at a health care facility’s door, it is generally not good news.
-Whether the visitor represents the federal government (for example, an FBI agent or a Medicare/Medicaid surveyor), or is from a state agency, he or she usually is not expected.
+Whether the visitor represents the federal government (for example, an FBI agent or a Medicare/Medicaid surveyor), or is from a state agency, he or she is usually unexpected.
 Regardless of whether the visit occurs during regular business hours or during off-hours when there is minimal staff supervision, the agent or surveyor might try to gain access to more information than the government is legally entitled to.
 It is critical that every healthcare organization have a protocol in place for addressing situations involving encounters with government agents conducting investigations.
 This protocol should include contacting an attorney immediately for further guidance and possible intervention.

 We routinely handle emergency situations occasioned by visits by government investigators, handle response, coordination and representation of providers involved in a governmental investigation.